Early Morning Vatican Gold Tour with Sistine Chapel

 As experienced Rome tour guides, we know the Vatican Museums in and out.
 We know exactly which galleries and works of art you absolutely must see on a visit to Vatican City.
 After entering at 7:30 am like a champion, walk with your guide through the Candelabra Gallery, Gallery of the Tapestries and Gallery of Maps.
 Admire the ancient Greek and Roman sculptures, the Flemish tapestries created by Raphael’s pupils and the breathtaking topographical depictions of Italy.
 You’ll learn all about the best of these treasures from your expert guide.

-Experience the Sistine Chapel in the best way possible, with almost no one else around.
-We are one of the very few companies offering this rare andexclusive early morning entrance.
+Experience the Sistine Chapel in the best way possible, with only a few other tour groups inside.
+We are one of the very few companies offering this rare and exclusive early morning entrance.
 If you’ve ever visited the Sistine Chapel during normal hours, you know what a golden opportunity this is.
-Fix your eyes heavenward to take in Michelangelo’s Creation of Adam and the hundreds of biblical figures depicted in intricate detail.
+Fix your eyes heavenward to take in Michelangelo’s Creation of Adamand the hundreds of biblical figures depicted in intricate detail.
 This Chapel’s wall-to-wall and floor to ceiling frescoes hosts the election of new popes.
 Reflect on the Chapel’s history and unparalleled beauty in complete solitude.

 As the Sistine Chapel is a place of worship, speaking inside is not permitted.
 Since our guide is unable to explain the frescoes once inside, we will provide you with a reference map and explain the Chapel in advance before you enter.
 Men and women must have their knees and shoulders covered before entering.
 As the summertime in Rome gets hot, consider bringing a scarf or shawl to cover up with before entering.